-  If you’re not convinced that a hip-hop video will spread the message far and wide, the United Nations developed these memorable icons to disseminate the Goals around the globe.
-If you run in sustainability circles, you’ve probably already seen these colorful and simple images flashing about in news stories, websites and social media profiles.
+If you’re not convinced that a hip-hop video will spread the message far and wide, the United Nations developed these memorable icons as a means of tackling the Sustainable Development Goals and spreading them around the globe.
+You many have already seen these colorful and simple images flashing about in news stories, websites and social media profiles.

 The UN encourages all to download these images and share widely (with a few guidelines).
 The logos and each of the square icons is available in six different languages.
 Disseminate at will – divide our efforts, disperse, and conquer.

-  I’ve read several LinkedIn publications lately focused on the Sustainable Development Goals.
-I believe these posts could be useful in helping us in our quest to own the Goals and while we’re at it, commit to sustainable development one step at a time.
+I’ve read several LinkedIn publications lately focused on tackling the Sustainable Development Goals.
+I believe these posts could be useful in helping us in our quest to own the Goals and while we’re at it, commit to taking action. sustainable development one step at a time.

 Mel Wilson of PwC Canada presented the goals at the end of last year as a wish list for 2017.
 His wish list brought attention to the Goals while imploring us (in a polite Canadian way) to collaborate in meeting these goals by 2030.

 Just so that you don’t think I’m getting a kickback, I like to give credit where it’s due.
 I was inspired to write this essay after reading Wilson’s wish list.
 I also couldn’t help but notice his other publications helping to lay the groundwork for approaching the Goals.
 He advises a thoughtful and collaborative approach by thinking about the Goals in terms of progress rather than perfection.